The Revd Canon Professor Richard Burridge

 King's College London

-The Revd Professor Richard Burridge has been Dean of King's College London since 1994, and was appointed Director of New Testament Studies in 2007, and received a personal Chair in Biblical Interpretation in 2008.
+The Revd Canon Professor Richard Burridge has been Dean of King's College London since 1994, and received a personal Chair in Biblical Interpretation in 2008.
 After obtaining a first-class honours degree from the University of Oxford, and training as a teacher at the University of Nottingham, his first post was as a Classics teacher at Sevenoaks School.
 He then combined theological training for ordination with a doctorate on Gospel genre (also from the University of Nottingham, 1989), and was ordained to the Anglican priesthood in 1986.
-After working as a curate in a parish in Bromley, Kent, Dr Burridge spent seven years as Lazenby Chaplain at the University of Exeter, where he also lectured in Theology and Classics.
-Professor Burridge is a member of the Academic Board of St Mellitus College, the Chairman of both the Christian Evidence Society and the Eric Symes Abbott Memorial Committee, and has represented the University of London at the Church of England’s General Synod since 1994.
-He often appears on television and in other media to comment on theology and church affairs.
+After working as a curate in a parish in Bromley, Kent, Professor Burridge spent seven years as Lazenby Chaplain at the University of Exeter, where he also lectured in Theology and Classics.
+In 2013 he was awarded the Ratzinger Prize for Theology by Pope Francis, in recognition of his work on the gospels.

 (For more details on Professor Burridge’s work as Dean of King's College London, please visit the Dean's Office webpages.)